Swung0x48/Segment/README.md

 # Segment

 ## What is this?
-A Ballance mod to display your gameplay performance splitted into each segment.
+A Ballance mod to display your gameplay performance split into each segment.

 This is a mod of [BallanceModLoader](https://github.com/Gamepiaynmo/BallanceModLoader).